 3414 Fremont Ave N – Fremont State Bank Building

 Regan upgraded the interior spaces and re-roofed the building.
 The sub-basement underneath Sonic Boom Records seeped water, requiring installation of a new drainage system to dry it out.
 The commercial tenants have also made improvements to their spaces.
-Regan commented that he likes the building’s “graceful design”.
+Regan commented that he liked the building’s “graceful design”.

 Sources: Brian Regan